daomapsieucap/fiber-admin/readme.txt

 *Release Date - 11 November 2021*

 * Fixed: Fix error "This file type is not allowed for security reasons." when uploading SVG file.
+* Fixed: WordPress media preview is not working for SVG images.